 Going to Morocco was a turning point in my life.
-It happened just when I needed it most, and it changed the way I lived my life when I returned.
+It happened just when I needed it most, and it changed the way I lived when I returned.
 Partially because it was an adventure with some amazing people, at the most opportune moment, but also down to the fact it showed me a type of life I never realized could exist, I fell head over heels in love with the country.

 Tumbling out of the airplane and making our way through the airport, the difference was immediately notable.
 T.I.A: This is Africa – and even this far north they won’t let you forget it.
 There were no orderly queues or barriers to prevent you moving between sections, no micro-managed check-in system.
 You simply joined the crowd and hoped you would eventually be spat out in front of a customs desk.